 NOTE 3: Contacts should be made directly on a one-to-one basis without assistance from others.
 This precludes the relaying of real-time contact information by repeaters, internet links, other amateur stations or any other mode of indirect transmission.
 However, the use of DX spotting sites such as, for example, DX Summit is acceptable.

 NOTE 4: It would help considerably if claims are made using a standard spreadsheet format.
-A suitable template is available.
+A suitable template (Excel spreadsheet) is available to download here.
 When submitting claims, please rename this file as: